WICG/digital-credentials/explainer.md

 > 01. What information does this feature expose,
 >      and for what purposes?

-The Digital Credential API exposes a one-time user-mediated end-to-end encrypted communication channel from websites, to digital wallet applications, and back to websites.
+The Digital Credential API exposes a one-time user-mediated communication channel from websites, to digital wallet applications, and back to websites with end-to-end encryption of the response.
 It is designed to be a better option than established lower-level communication channels like custom schemes, QR codes, and server-to-server network communication.
 How exactly this channel is used is up to the wallet applications and host operating system, but we are designing it to be suitable for conveying presentations of digital credentials such as claims in mobile driver’s licenses.

 > 02. Do features in your specification expose the minimum amount of information
 >      necessary to implement the intended functionality?